Downtown

 Like most downtown areas, downtown Chilliwack has a high concentration of retail and service operations.
 There are more than 300 diverse businesses in downtown Chilliwack, including financial institutions, restaurants, convenience stores, hotels, pharmacies, medical facilities, family entertainment and many other services.
 Most of these businesses are locally owned and contribute to downtown Chilliwack’s unique shopping experience.

 For over a decade, residents, business owners and City committees have been working together to define the vision for Chilliwack’s downtown.
 Following recommendations from the City’s Downtown Core Task Force, the City of Chilliwack and the Chilliwack Economic Partners Corporation (CEPCO) assembled properties in the site bounded by Young Road, Yale Road, Princess Avenue and Empress Lane.
-Now, after many years of work, Chilliwack City Council has awarded the contract for the redevelopment of the 3.75 acre downtown site to Algra Bros.
+After many years of work, Chilliwack City Council awarded the contract for the redevelopment of the 3.75 acre downtown site to Algra Bros.
 Developments Ltd.

 The Chilliwack Downtown Design Guidelines have been developed to implement the Official Community Plan, adopted in 2014, and the Downtown Land Use and Development Plan, adopted in 2009.
 The Downtown Land Use and Development Plan articulates a clear vision for Downtown Chilliwack to be an attractive, vibrant, and safe neighbourhood.
 Through the implementation of the Downtown Design Guidelines, the City of Chilliwack is committed to ensuring that development enhances the character and quality of the downtown and creates a pedestrian environment that is memorable and engaging for residents and visitors alike.